Margate Before Regeneration

 What Regeneration Narratives Often Overlook

-By noticing absence—closed shops, quiet streets, overlooked spaces—these photos show everyday moments that redevelopment narratives often ignore:
+By noticing absence—closed shops, quiet streets, overlooked spaces—these photos show scenes that redevelopment narratives often ignore:

 • Waiting